Why Therapy Hasn’t Worked for Your Anxiety (From a Salt Lake City Therapist)

 Make sure the person you are seeing is actually a therapist and has a license to practice.
 We have a lot of coaching services out there and even some therapists also practice as coaches.
 It can be confusing and easy to get lost in the process.
 Coaches have their purpose in effectively helping people.
 Some coaches have lived experience with anxiety but no disrespect, but this isn’t enough to treat anxiety.

 Therapists have specialized training in using researched treatment models to help you with your problems.
 I know therapists that use coaches to help their clients between sessions, which is great.
-However, you might wanna make sure the person you are seeing is a licensed mental health professional.
+However, you might make sure the person you are seeing is a licensed mental health professional.

 1. Schedule a free 15-minute phone consultation